-Real-life Haunted Houses in the United States
+10 Real Haunted Houses From All Over the United States

-The Whaley House: San Diego, California
+The Whaley House Museum: San Diego, California

 Back in 1852, James “Yankee Jim” Robinson was hung by his neck for the crime of grand larceny.
-A few years later, Thomas and Anna Whaley built a house on the spot where Robinson died and soon enough, Yankee Jim’s ghost showed up, haunting the site.
-It's said his footsteps can be heard clumping around the house.
+A few years later, Thomas and Anna Whaley built a house on the spot where Robinson died, and soon enough, Yankee Jim’s ghost showed up, haunting the site.
+It's said that his footsteps can be heard clumping around the house.

-House of Death: New York City
+House of Death: New York City, New York

 Being New York City, however, the house has a celebrity pedigree, too.
 It’s said that author Mark Twain stayed in the house back in 1900 and returns for the occasional visit.